All Episodes

 How are you?

-Uh, you also forgot that the sun was in her eyes.
+You also forgot that the sun was in her eyes.

 Yeah, I think I forgot.

-Oh my gosh, these liberals are sore losers.
+Oh, my gosh, these liberals are sore losers.

 Every election they lose.

-Um, you know, Gork uh fought in in Florida.
+You know, Gorg fought in Florida.

 He's a sore loser.

-Carrie, remember there was that conspiracy theory about the diebold corporation flipping the votes in Ohio.
+Kerry, remember there was that conspiracy theory about the diebold corporation flipping the votes in Ohio.

 That was in 2004.

-But Hillary really topped them all.
+But Hillary really tops them all.

-Uh I also like her very um and thank you, that was a very good collection of her quotes.
+That was a very good collection of her quotes.

 I can't bear to watch her.